jeshocarmel/cracking.the.code.interview/README.md

 2. Chapter 13, which is JAVA based has solutions in JAVA language.
 No test cases are included as each file it's own main method.

+3. Advanced directory has implementations of topics (e.g. Rabin-Karb search) included in the Advanced Topics section.

 Good luck interviewing :)